bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

     broadcasting a version of the transaction with a large annex that delays its confirmation.
 Because Bitcoin Core and other full nodes don't currently relay transactions that contain annexes, this is not a problem at present.
+Jager [replied][jager annex4] that he wants to store signatures from ephemeral keys for a type of [vault][topic vaults] that doesn't require a soft fork, and he  [suggested][jager annex3] that some
-Jager [suggested][jager annex3] that some [previous work][bitcoin core #24007] in Bitcoin Core could possibly address this problem
+    [previous work][bitcoin core #24007] in Bitcoin Core could possibly address the problem with annex relay in some multiparty protocols.

 - **Draft BIP for silent payments:** Josie Baker and Ruben Somsen [posted][bs sp] to the Bitcoin-Dev mailing list a draft BIP for